hdadhich01/hdadhich01.github.io/content/blog/linux-vm/index.md

 #### Default VM

-If you only have 1 VM, it should already show up as `orb`, just click it
+If you only have 1 VM, it should already show up as `orb`, just click it and you're in

 #### Multiple VMs